viewtool/I2C_Adapter/Python_USB_CAN_Test/README.md

 # CAN_Test
-An Python project to test CAN.
+A Python project to test CAN.